 The Beach House Self Catering Apartments is the original site of the Beach House Hotel which was demolished in 1974 to build this home.
 It has been in the Krause family since then...

-Situated it the aptly named suburb of Rexford in Knysna, Rexford Manor is a sumptuously appointed guesthouse, with spectacular, high level views of the historical town of Knysna and the picturesque lagoon.
+Rexford Manor provides bed and breakfast accommodation in Knysna, Garden Route.
+Situated it the aptly named suburb of Rexford in Knysna, Rexford Manor is a sumptuously appointed guesthouse, with spectacular, high level views of the historical town of Knys

 We have 4 self-catering suites.
 All are open-plan with en-suite bathrooms, fully equipped kitchenettes,TV with M-Net and selected DStv channels.
 They are ideal for couples, however 2 suites are able to accommodate up to 4 people sharing...